BYUMarsRover/Autonomy-ROS2/README.md

 - **Create a new branch.** The main branch of this repository is protected, so you will need to create a new branch to make changes.
 To do this, run `git checkout -b <branch_name>`.
 We recommend naming your branch with a combination of your name and the feature you are working on (i.e. `nelson/repo-docs`).

 - **Make your changes.** Add new ROS 2 packages to the `mars_ws/src` folder, or modify existing packages as needed.
-If you need to add dependencies to the Docker image, modify the `docker/Dockerfile` image (these changes will not be pushed to Docker Hub until you merge your branch into the main branch).
+If you need to add dependencies to the Docker image, modify `docker/Dockerfile` (these changes will not be pushed to Docker Hub until you merge your branch into the main branch).

 - **Submit a pull request.** Once you have made and tested your changes, make sure they are commited and pushed.
 Then, navigate to the GitHub repository and create a new pull request.
 Once another member of the team has reviewed and approved your changes, you can merge them into the main branch.